Board of Directors

-Nicole Gutierrez is an associate at Manatt, Phelps & Phillips, LLP.
-Nicole previously worked at the Department of Justice, Civil Rights Section, Special Litigation Unit and the Office of the Federal Public Defenders.
+Nicole Gutierrez is Associate General Counsel at TELUS International a leading digital services provider operating worldwide.
+Nicole previously worked at Manatt Phelps & Phillips, Elkins Kalt, the Department of Justice, Civil Rights Section, Special Litigation Unit and the Office of the Federal Public Defenders.

 Dr. Luskin continues to serve as Director of the Stanford Forgiveness Projects, an ongoing series of workshops and research projects that investigate the effectiveness of his forgiveness methods on a variety of populations.
 He currently serves as a Senior Consultant in Health Promotion at Stanford University and is an Associate Professor at the Institute of Transpersonal Psychology.
 He presents lectures, workshops, seminars and trainings on the importance, health benefits and training of forgiveness, stress management and emotional competence throughout the United States.
 He offers presentations and classes that range from one hour to ongoing weekly trainings.